Hubble sequence: Ellipticals

 The giant elliptical galaxy ESO 325-G004.

 On the left (in the sense that the sequence is usually drawn) lie the ellipticals.
 Elliptical galaxies have relatively smooth, featureless light distributions and appear as ellipses in photographic images.
 They are denoted by the letter E, followed by an integer n representing their degree of ellipticity in the sky.
 By convention, n is ten times the ellipticity of the galaxy, rounded to the nearest integer, where the ellipticity is defined as e = 1 − b/a for an ellipse with a the semi-major axis length and b the semi-minor axis length.
 The ellipticity increases from left to right on the Hubble diagram, with near-circular (E0) galaxies situated on the very left of the diagram.
-It is important to note that the ellipticity of a galaxy on the sky is only indirectly related to the true 3-dimensional shape (for example, a flattened, discus-shaped galaxy can appear almost round if viewed face-on or highly elliptical if viewed edge-on).
+The ellipticity of a galaxy on the sky is only indirectly related to the true 3-dimensional shape (for example, a flattened, discus-shaped galaxy can appear almost round if viewed face-on or highly elliptical if viewed edge-on).
 Observationally, the most flattened "elliptical" galaxies have ellipticities e = 0.7 (denoted E7).
 However, from studying the light profiles and the ellipticity profiles, rather than just looking at the images, it was realised in the 1960s that the E5–E7 galaxies are probably misclassified lenticular galaxies with large-scale disks seen at various inclinations to our line-of-sight.
 Observations of the kinematics of early-type galaxies further confirmed this.

 Examples of elliptical galaxies: M49, M59, M60, M87, NGC 4125.